a-ng-d/figma-ui-color-palette/README.md

 ### Issues
 Have you encountered a bug?
 Could a feature be improved?
-Go to the [Issues](https://uicp.ylb.lt/report) section and browse the existing tickets or create a new one.
+Go to the [Issues](https://uicp.ylb.lt/report-for-figma-plugin) section and browse the existing tickets or create a new one.

 ### Development
 - Clone this repository (or fork it).
 - Install dependencies with `npm install`.
-- Run `npm run start` to watch in development mode.
+- Run `npm run start:dev` to watch in development mode.
+- Run `npm run start:ext` to run the external services such as the workers ansd the auth lobby.
 - Go to Figma, then `Plugins` > `Development` > `Import plugin from manifest…` and choose `manifest.json` in the repository.
 - Create a `Branch` and open a `Pull Request`.
 - _Let's do this._